atan009/vimrc/README.md

 ###Plugin #2 - SuperTab:
 --------------------------
 SuperTab aids the user in quickly typing in strings of characters, but only pre-existing ones.
 This is useful for users that enjoy automatic text filling.
 By typing a few characters and pressing `<TAB>` the word will be filled automatically, unless there is more than one existing string with the same characters typed.
-In this situation, a list of words will be shown in which the user can choose the correct one by type `<TAB>` to alternate between different words.
+In this situation, a list of words will be shown in which the user can choose the correct one by pressing `<TAB>` to alternate between different words.

 ![ST1](http://i.imgur.com/syafUJu.gif)